 - Why Banza right?
 You've heard mixed reviews right?
 I hear ya.
 For me it was different.
-For me, I hadn't had pasta since 2014 due to elimination diets like Whole 30 and Paleo that excluded anything processed, made from legumes, or found in a box.
+Me, I hadn't had pasta since 2014 due to elimination diets like Whole 30 and Paleo that excluded anything processed, made from legumes, or found in a box.

 - Plus finding out I had a severe sensitivity to corn, rice and soy made it even harder to indulge in a simple pasta dish.

 HOW TO MAKE BANZA CHICKPEA GARLIC KNOT PASTA

 - First, add a bit of olive oil to the pan alongside a tiny bit of garlic powder.
 Let it simmer on low.

 - But I didn't just cook the pasta as directed and throw on some dried garlic.
 It would never taste like garlic bread if I did that.
 There are steps to making this dish taste as garlicky as possible.

 - Instead, this was prepared it differently.
 And that made ALL the difference.